-Whether you’re an artist or an aspiring dealer, learning about the art market in 2022 is an important step in building a successful art business that can keep up with the times.
+Whether you’re an artist or an aspiring dealer, learning about the art market is an important step in building a successful art business that can keep up with the times.

 In this guide, you’ll learn about the global art market, how to maximize your success with online sales, and valuable stats that will help you develop a profitable business strategy you can put into practice today.

 Understanding the Global Art Market (And Why Having a Website Is Important)

 The global art market is a complex system of auction houses, galleries, private dealers, and more.
 To understand how the system works and where your art business fits in it, we’ll look at a few specific sections of the market.

 Private sales within the art world include everything from art fairs to gallery sales.
 As you start an art business, it’s a good idea to prioritize sales channels that are popular within the global art market.
 Here are the top two options:

 The remaining sales take place through a combination of local and overseas art fairs and other channels.

 For new dealers or emerging artists, it’s a good idea to take advantage of the popularity of online sales.
 Selling art through physical gallery settings can be an important part of working in the global art market, but starting your art business online is a smart move since there’s a lower barrier to entry.
 After all, you can easily build an online store for free with Ecwid.

 In summary, aspiring artists and dealers alike should prioritize building an online store before looking for

 No matter where you sell art, understanding the people who buy it will help you develop a successful business strategy.